-The Irish College of General Practitioners (ICGP), the HRB Centre for Primary Care Research in the Royal College of Surgeons in Ireland (RCSI) and Western Research and Education Network at the National University of Ireland Galway (NUIG) are currently collaborating to create an Irish Primary Care Research Network (IPCRN).
+The Irish Primary Care Research Network (IPCRN) is managed by the Irish College of General Practitioners (ICGP).
+It’s steering group is made up of representatives from the original founders, namely, the Irish College of General Practitioners (ICGP), the HRB Centre for Primary Care Research in the Royal College of Surgeons in Ireland (RCSI) and Western Research and Education Network at the National University of Ireland Galway (NUIG).

 Details on each of the Partner Institutions are below: